Wine Reviews

 This is an atypical style for today’s New World Cabernet Sauvignon: It isn’t a brooding tannic monster.
 Rather, it’s closer in style to the more reserved Cabernets of Napa Valley circa 1984.

 Fresh laurel, cardamom, and turmeric on the nose.
-Medium bodied with crystal-clear blackberry notes and a layer of chocolate, a layer of burnt mint, a layer of allspice, and a layer of graphite.
-It’s sewn up with round flesh black fruit and mocha-infused licorice.
-An excellent bottle and unique in the world of cabs.
+Medium-bodied with crystal-clear blackberry notes and a layer of chocolate, a layer of burnt mint, a layer of allspice, and a layer of graphite.
+It’s sewn up with round flesh, black fruit, and mocha-infused licorice.
+An It is ancellent bottle and unique in the world of cabs.

-In 2013, rains came early to the region, and the winery opted to not bottle the Enclave Cabernet.
-Instead, the grapes usually earmarked for the luxury bottling were diverted into the much-lest-expensive Gray Cabernet Sauvignon.
+In 2013, rains came early to the region, and the winery opted not to bottle the Enclave Cabernet.
+Instead, the grapes usually earmarked for the luxury bottling were diverted into the much-less-expensive Gray Cabernet Sauvignon.

 92 Points (Keith Wallace)